MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

 ## Task: Update the live workstream with context variables and routing rules

 A workstream is a container to enrich, route, and assign work items, and it's associated with a channel, such as live chat, voice, or case.
 After a bot has been added to a workstream, the incoming work item will be routed to the selected bot at runtime based on classification rules.
-For more information, see (Create workstreams for unified routing.)[https://learn.microsoft.com/en-us/dynamics365/customer-service/create-workstreams?tabs=customerserviceadmincenter]
+For more information, see [Create workstreams for unified routing.](https://learn.microsoft.com/en-us/dynamics365/customer-service/create-workstreams?tabs=customerserviceadmincenter)

 In this task, you'll set up basic chat routing with a new workstream.
 This setup will allow users to chat with a bot user initially and then route to a live human agent in the proper situation.

 You'll complete the following tasks:

-    •	Create a new channel and workstream.
+1. Create a new channel and workstream.

-    •	Turn on proactive chat for the channel.
+2. Turn on proactive chat for the channel.

-    •	Add a bot for initial routing: Initial customer conversation is directed to the Azure Health Bot.
+3. Add a bot for initial routing: Initial customer conversation is directed to the Azure Health Bot.

-    •	Create a context variable and routing rule to escalate to a human agent.
+4. Create a context variable and routing rule to escalate to a human agent.
 When context variable **EscalateToAgent** is present and set to **1**, you'll route to the **Escalate to Human** queue that you previously set up with your user so that an agent can continue the conversation.

 1. While continuing the guided setup from the previous task, enter a **Chat name** and **Chat language** for your channel and a workstream **Name**.
 Keep the **Work distribution mode** as **Push** and then select **Next**.